ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Setting-Up-Simulation-Webots-Basic.rst

     Tutorials/Simulators/Webots/Setting-up-a-Robot-Simulation-Webots
     Tutorials/Advanced/Simulators/Webots

-Setting up a robot simulation (Part 1)
+Setting up a robot simulation (Basic)
 ======================================

 **Goal:** Setup a robot simulation and control it from ROS 2.